 Step 1: Figure out your business model

 The first step towards building a platform is to figure out how the platform will work.
 Platforms like Coursera mainly attract universities and organizations as course contributors or create their own courses for consumption by subscribers.
-If you wish to offer a platform where nearly anyone can create and manage courses, you should try a business model like that of Udemy.
+If you wish to offer a platform where nearly anyone can create and manage courses, you should try an ed tech business model like that of Udemy.

 Step 2: Figure out your categorization system

 If your users cannot figure out where your courses are or how to search for them, you will end up losing users.
 Creating algorithms that organize courses effectively is a good way to ensure that users do not get confused and find the course they need.